 In the meantime, Person A may, though reading bad sources and reaching bad conclusions from their experiences, may actually expand their rectangle into the darkness rather than into the light:

 What that means is that Person A is now sure of many new “facts” that are actually falsehoods.

-The horror of recognizing our inherently limited and biased viewpoints causes some people to recoil into the delusion that by defining a narrow set of criteria, they can miraculously acquire the whole of the truth, be safe from falsehood and be the possessors of the light that gives them the right to rule over everyone that disagrees with them.
-This is the myth behind both Marxism and Wahhabism.
-They both imagine that they possess all the important truths, believe that they are so safe from falsehood that it only those who disagree with them who have prejudices and false beliefs.
+The horror of recognizing our inherently limited and biased viewpoints causes some people to recoil into the delusion that by defining a narrow set of criteria, they can miraculously acquire the whole of the truth, be safe from falsehood and be the possessors of a light that gives them the right to rule over over all who disagree with them.
+This is the myth behind both Marxism and militant Wahhabism.
+They both imagine that they possess all the important truths, believe that they are so safe from falsehood that it is only those who disagree with them who have prejudices and false beliefs.
 Wahhabis distort reality into this:

 Marxists do the same:

 In both ideologies, all that is outside the ideology is by definition false, evil, prejudiced, misguided.
 All that is inside is good, wholesome, light.
 Both believe that their ideology captures the whole of the truth and is free from error.
 No disagreement or difference with the ideology is allowed, because any disagreement is automatically considered to be in the sea of falsehood.